joshbuddy/spoiler-alert/README.md

 ## Demo

-You can find some examples [here](http://plainspace.github.com/spoiler-alert/).

-Or take a look at [this](http://htmlpreview.github.com/?https://github.com/joshbuddy/spoiler-alert/blob/master/test.html) to see it in action!
+Take a look at [this](http://plainspace.github.com/spoiler-alert/) to see it in action!

 ## Tested browsers